Joshuauche/alx-zero_day/0x03-git/README.md

-1. This isa sub-direectory under alx-zero_day
+1. This is a sub-direectory under alx-zero_day and it is been updated